-- ii.
-A building must have at least two (2) stories in height. - iii.
-A building may exceed the maximum Building Footprint, up to five-thousand (5,000) square feet along the side and rear elevations set back at least twenty (20) feet from the Front Elevation. - iv.
-Additional height may be added to existing buildings; however the total height may not exceed the overall height or number of stories as specified in each VCOD tier. - v.
-Lots larger than thirty thousand (30,000) square feet are permitted by-right, subject to Site Plan Review. - d.
-Additional standards for buildings within the VC1 and MRT districts: - i.
-A building must have at least one-and-a-half (1.5) stories. - ii.
-A building may exceed the maximum Building Footprint by fifty percent (50%) along the side and rear elevations set back at least twenty (20) feet from the front elevation. - iii.
-Multiple buildings on a lot are permitted, subject to Site Plan Review.

-9. Architectural Features
+- v.
+Existing building side and rear setbacks that do not meet the minimums in Sec. # may remain.
+Alterations, enlargements, or reconstruction within the side or rear setbacks are not allowed, except as permitted under Section 7.8. - e.
+Additional standards for buildings within the VC2 and VC3 tiers utilizing this Section: - i.
+A building may exceed the maximum Building Footprint, up to five-thousand (5,000) square feet along the side and rear elevations set back at least twenty (20) feet from the Front Elevation. - ii.
+Development on lots larger than thirty thousand (30,000) square feet is permitted by-right, subject to Site Plan Review. - f.
+Additional standards for buildings within the VC1 and MRT tiers utilizing this Section: - i.
+A building may exceed the maximum Building Footprint by fifty percent (50%) along the side and rear elevations set back at least twenty (20) feet from the front elevation. - ii.
+Multiple buildings on a lot are permitted, subject to Site Plan Review. - g.
+No exterior alterations of the building along the Front Elevation except those necessary to comply with applicable Health, Building, and Fire codes. - 9.
+Architectural Features - a.

-- a.
 The structural and architectural elements which extend outward from a building facade, including Awnings, Canopies, Bays, and Balconies.
-Architectural features may project into the front setback and/or right of way as shown below: - Bay.
-A Bay is a projection extending from the main body of a building to permit increased light, provide multi-direction views, and articulate a building wall.
-Two Bays can connect around corners to create distinctive living space.
+Architectural features may project into the front setback and/or right of way as shown below: - i.
+Bay.

 Dimensions

 Width of Each Bay (max.)
 Greater of 20% of wall length or 12 ft

 Depth (max.)
 3 ft

 Fenestration (min.)
 60%

 Front Setback Encroachment at Ground Story (max.)
 3 ft

 Front Setback Encroachment at Upper Story (max.)
-100%

-Extension into the right of way (max.)
-3 ft
+100% Extension into the right of way (max.)
+3 ft Clearance above Grade within right of way (min.)
+Top of the Ground Story ii.
+Balcony.